MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 > [!TIP]
 > Take the larger size of the console to have a better view of the result.
 An error may occur if the console is too small when trying to render elements.

-Let's start by removing `Console.WriteLine()` instruction and adding the following line to your `Main` method to set up the console:
+Let's start by removing `Console.WriteLine()` instruction and adding the following line to your `Main` method to set up the console (clear and set the cursor invisible):

 ```csharp
 Window.Open();
 ```

 Now we can use all the elements from the package.
-Our first element will be a `Title`.
+Our first *static* element will be a `Title`.
 [Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.Elements.Title.html)

 ```csharp
 Title title = new Title("My first app");